Mach3ATC/Mach3-ATC-Dust-Boot/README.md

 I have just completed a Jianken JGL-80 2.2KW ATC upgrade with dockable dust boot.
 I used this and other websites to give me a great base to start with.
 One of the issues was the information was fragmented or contained small errors in code.
 I want to give back to the community by making my entire package available for those that want to embark on a similar adventure.
 The Mach3 files may have a .pp file extension but are actually Cyprus Basic not pascal.
-The contents of the .pp files are pasted in to the appropriate button in Mach3 if required.
+The contents of the .pp files are posted in to the appropriate button in Mach3 if required.

 This includes:
 1. M6 tool change macro;